vaskoGut/Learning/README.md

     };
  ```

-37. ### #for-loops
+38. ### #for-loops
- forEach does not support returning values
+ forEach does not support returning values.
+And it doesn't have break, continue, return statements in comparison too for ... of.
- Unlike a regular for loop, forEach does not return values or allow return to stop execution.

 39. ### #settimeout-asynchronous-functions